lveldhuisen/phylogenetics-and-ranges/README.md

 DATA & CODE FILE OVERVIEW

+Code for all analyses is in the folder titled "comm_phylo_analyses."

-This data repository consists of 5 folders containing 7 code scripts (not including the 6 unused analysis scripts) within the file titled "comm_phylo_analyses," and this README document.
+This data repository consists of 5 folders containing 7 code scripts (not including the 6 unused analysis scripts) within the folder titled "comm_phylo_analyses," and this README document.

 Data files and variables (listed in the order they appear in the repository, not in the order they appear in the manuscript)